Bruce McAvaney: Early years

 The son of an Adelaide accountant, McAvaney developed an early interest in sport and race calling.

-After attending Woodville High School (and failing Year 12) he spent five years as a Telecom clerk.
-Then in 1976 during a day off work, McAvaney travelled to Kilmore, Victoria to bet on some races.
+After attending Woodville High School (and failing Years 10 and 12) he spent five years as a Telecom clerk.
+Then in 1976 during a day off from work, McAvaney travelled to Kilmore, Victoria, to bet on some races.
 There, he met Kevin Hillier, an Adelaide race caller, who suggested McAvaney help him out back in Adelaide.
 This launched his career in the sports media, joining Adelaide radio station 5DN, calling horse races and later hosting a sports show.